Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 Japan consistently ranks among the top three travel destinations for UAE residents, and for good reason.
 From the cherry blossom-lined streets of Kyoto to the neon-lit skyline of Tokyo, Japan offers an extraordinary blend of ancient heritage and futuristic innovation.
 Whether you are drawn by the cuisine, the culture, the anime, or the natural landscapes, Japan rewards every type of traveller.

 For Dubai residents planning a Japan trip in 2026, understanding the visa process is the essential first step.
-Whether you require a visa depends entirely on your passport nationality — UAE nationals enjoy visa-free access, while most other nationalities in Dubai, including Indian and Pakistani passport holders, must apply through the Japan Embassy.
-Crucially, Japan does not operate through a VFS centre for tourist visas: in-person submission at the Embassy is required.
+Whether you require a visa depends entirely on your passport nationality — UAE nationals enjoy visa-free access (up to 90 days), while most other nationalities in Dubai, including Indian and Pakistani passport holders, must obtain a visa.
+Since 1 August 2024, Japan visa applications in the UAE are handled through VFS Global — the Consulate-General of Japan in Dubai no longer accepts applications directly.
+UAE residents who require a visa for tourism may also be able to use the single-entry Japan eVisa (up to 90 days) via the official portal, submitted through VFS Global or an accredited agency.

-This guide covers everything UAE residents need to know about the Japan visit visa from Dubai in 2026 — including who needs a visa, the Embassy process, strict photo requirements, document checklist, fees, processing times, and seasonal travel planning tips.
-OraVisa manages Japan visa applications on behalf of clients across Dubai and the UAE, saving you the trip to the Embassy.
+This guide covers everything UAE residents need to know about the Japan visit visa from Dubai in 2026 — including who needs a visa, the VFS Global and eVisa routes, strict photo requirements, document checklist, fees, processing times, and seasonal travel planning tips.
+OraVisa manages Japan visa applications on behalf of clients across Dubai and the UAE, saving you the trip to the visa centre.

 Do You Need a Japan Visa from Dubai?